 When a worker is injured on the job, he or she has two basic benefits (1) medical care and (2) weekly income payments.
 These benefits are dependent upon its relationship to the occupational accident.
 There is no “pain and suffering” awarded in workers’ compensation cases.
 However, the injured employee may be compensated for any permanent impairment he or she may receive based on the severity of the work injury.

-If you have been hurt at work and believe you have the right to select your physician, please contact the Ramos Law Firm.
+If you have been hurt at work and believe you have the right to select your physician, please contact Ramos & Law.